Stary2001/nex-dissector/README.md

 This is done because the Wireshark plugin system sucks and has no way to guarantee load order.
 If you already have a custom init.lua you can probably figure out how to merge them.

+You will need to add your NEX PID and your NEX password (for your device) in 'nex-keys.txt' in the Wireshark folder - the dissector will automatically derive the needed key from the PID/password and write it back to the file.

 # What does it do
 * Dissection of PRUDP v0 (3DS, WiiU friends)
 * Automatic secure connection decryption if the connections are in the same pcap.